 Table of Contents

 I’m usually a creature of habit.
 When I’m making stove-top oats, I usually add apples, cinnamon, and ginger.
 This cozy flavor combo just makes you feel like your grandma is giving your stomach a big hug when you eat it.
 But then I got thinking about cheesecake and wondered what adding cream cheese and fruity bursts of blueberries would be like, instead of apples and cinnamon, to nourish my oatmeal-loving soul.

 The result?
-Thick, warm oatmeal laced with ribbons of sweet, creamy cheesecake.
-When you pair this with the whole fresh, blueberry yum factor, it make you feel like you’re eating something naughty.
-But, guess what?
-It’s cheesecake that you can eat every day and feel all healthy and stuff.
+A thick, warm blueberry oatmeal recipe laced with ribbons of sweet, creamy cheesecake.
+When you pair this with the whole fresh, blueberry yum factor, it makes you feel like you’re eating straight-up dessert without the guilt.

 - 1 cup Water